Are you ready to develop an effective email marketing strategy?

 I also recommend avoiding words like hey everyone, or I hope you all have a great day.

 It makes it sound like you are communicating with a group of people, not just the one who is receiving your communications.

 Please don’t ask people to do too many things in your emails, as it can become overwhelming.

 And when people are overwhelmed, they tend not to take action.

 So, to get a better click-through response, stick to just one topic in each email you send.

 If you have multiple messages that you need to communicate, consider how you could break this down into numerous emails sent out over a few days.

-Or, if you can link people from your email through to another step which has more detail and information.
+Or, you can link people from your email to another step with more detail and information.

 Sending people back to your website is an excellent strategy for generating more leads.